 Market Trends and Developments

-It is remarkable to observe that market trends and developments are grosso modo moving in the same directions globally.
+It is remarkable to observe that market trends and developments, roughly speaking, keep moving in the same directions globally.

-In the office and retail sectors we are witnessing a transformation too.
+In the office and retail sectors we are also witnessing a transformation.
 Here, the existing trends of online shopping and working from home have received a marked impetus from COVID-19 measures.
 Almost everywhere, office and retail developers have had to reimagine their rationale.
 This may lead to the development of smaller satellite offices, sometimes benefiting from rural hub initiatives.

 The developments in retail are, on the other hand, greatly promoting the logistics and transport sectors.
 Logistics was already big, but has ballooned during COVID-19 shutdowns.
 Across the board, this trend seems here to stay.
 Changes in mobility will further influence this trend.
 A pioneering project in Switzerland named Cargo Souterrain features a complete underground logistical system for the flexible transport of small-component goods, with tunnels connecting production and logistics sites with urban centres.